Nexus: The Jupiter Incident: Development and Release

 Nexus: The Jupiter Incident was developed by the Hungary-based Mithis Entertainment, intended by the publisher CDV originally as Imperium Galactica 3.
 After the business relationship between Mithis and CDV broke apart and also the Imperium Galactica license got lost, the game was revised as a tactical strategy game.
+The game was in development for more than four years.

 The game was released in Europe in 2004 and in North America in 2005 for Windows distributed by Vivendi Universal Games through their Sierra Entertainment label in all territories except for France, Spain, Italy, Benelux, and Russia.

 Sequel

 A technical demonstration video for the sequel, Nexus: The Jupiter Incident 2, was leaked to the Internet in 2006.

 On August 16, 2011 Most Wanted Entertainment announced a sequel, named Nexus 2, on the crowdfunding website GamesPlant with a funding goal of €400,000.
 The €104,867 pledged fell short of the €400,000 goal.

 In 2012 the original Nexus was digitally re-released on GOG.com.

 On September 28, 2012 a second campaign on Kickstarter was launched to fund the development of a sequel named Nexus 2: The Gods Awaken, but ultimately failed to raise the required amount, with only $161,731 of the $650,000 goal.